20% off shutters and faux wood venetian blinds – act fast as offer ends soon! Quote SHUTTERS20 or VENETIAN20

 Though made-to-measure blinds can be a substantial investment, there are options to suit every budget.
 The style and material you choose, for instance, can have a major impact.
 It is also important to remember that blinds are a significant addition to the functionality and aesthetics of your home, and that trying to cut corners can lead to more expense in the long run.

-Taking measurements for your arch windows can be complicated, and is better left to the experts.
+Taking measurements for your elliptical windows and arch windows can be complicated, and is better left to the experts.
 Most experienced and reputable custom blinds dealers will have an at-home consultant on hand to assist you.
 A quality supplier will be able to support you through the entire process, from measuring to installation.
 They can even give you suggestions as to styles and designs.
 Again, investing in choosing quality blinds from a trusted supplier will save you time and heartache in the future.
 It may seem like a good idea to save money by measuring the windows yourself, for instance, but even the tiniest inaccuracy can lead to a poor fit.

 Arch window blinds are a delightful way of covering your windows to provide light control and additional privacy to your home.
 Blinds are also a simple, affordable way to add a touch of elegance and sophistication to any room.
 When paired with arch windows, they work to combine a classic elegant feel with up-to-date functionality.
 Just be sure to let the experts help you take measurements to ensure the right fit for your blinds.